m1keru/hipsta-pechkin/README.md

 ## Little daemon seeding on email and transfer text from messages to given Telegram Chats
+### HowTo
+* Enable IMAP in your GMAIL
+* Create Application password
+* Create bot and get it's token
+* cp config.yml.tpl to config.yml and fill it.
+* setup in screen or create systemd unit.

 ### How to build

 ```bash